cmu-mars/cmu-robotics/documents/p2-cp2.md

 ### Scenario Generation

-Perturbation scenarios are encoded as a set of individual code-level mutations, where each mutations is intended to represent a realistic fault (in the context of a robotics system).
-Each constituent fault is generated using our (soon-to-be-)open-source mutation testing tool, Shuriken.
+Perturbation scenarios are encoded as an individual code-level mutation, intended to represent a realistic fault (in the context of a robotics system).
+Each constituent fault is generated using our (soon-to-be-)open-source mutation testing tool, Boggart.

 However, generating realistic faults remains an open challenge for both robotics, and software systems in general [Just et al., 2014].